Ashyni/mpv-scripts/README.md

 If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `Available libavfilter filters:`.

-Also make sure mpv option `hwdec=` is `no`(default) or any `*-copy` ([doc](https://mpv.io/manual/stable/#options-hwdec)), otherwise the filters will not work.
+Make sure mpv option `hwdec=` is `no`(default) or any `*-copy` ([doc](https://mpv.io/manual/stable/#options-hwdec)), otherwise the script will fail.

-Performance issue with mpv client or specific gpu-api:
+Performance issue with mpv client or specific gpu-api (solved with [patch](https://github.com/FFmpeg/FFmpeg/commit/69c060bea21d3b4ce63b5fff40d37e98c70ab88f)):
 -   mpv.conf: Try different value for `gpu-api=` ([doc](https://mpv.io/manual/master/#options-gpu-api)).
--   Script settings: Increase option `limit_timer` to slow down limit change, main source of peformance issue depending on gpi-api used.
+-   Script settings: Increase option `limit_timer` to slow down limit change, main source of performance issue depending on gpi-api used.
 -   JellyfinMediaPlayer settings: Try with `UseOpenGL`.

 ## Download on phone